haidarabdillah/list_image_payment/README.md

 ## 🤝 Contributing

 1. Fork this repository
-2. Add new payment method icons in SVG format
+2. Add new payment method icons in SVG or PNG format
-3. Follow the naming convention: `bank-name.svg` or `bank-name-syariah.svg`
+3. Follow the naming convention: `bank-name.svg`, `bank-name.png`, or `bank-name-syariah.svg`
 4. Ensure icons are optimized and maintain consistent quality
 5. Submit a pull request